Release (Damon Johnson album): Songs and contributors

 Release includes Johnson's own version of "Just Feel Better", which had been recorded in 2004 by Santana with Steven Tyler on vocals.
 Johnson stated, "It was without a doubt an honor to have them record it.
 Mine is more of the original intent."
-The album also features "Every Day", which had been recorded in 2001 by Stevie Nicks for her album Trouble in Shangri-La.
+The album also features "Everyday", which had been recorded in 2001 by Stevie Nicks for her album Trouble in Shangri-La.
 Other tracks include "Hard Act to Follow", originally recorded by Brother Cane for their first album.
 Johnson's co-composers for Release include Kelly Gray (Queensrÿche and Slave to the System), Milton Davis, and ex-Joan Jett guitarist Ricky Byrd.

 The album also features vocals from Johnson's daughter, Sarah Marlo Johnson, including the duet "Better Days Will Come at Last", which had previously been recorded by Whiskey Falls for their first album.
 She also sings lead vocal on a Shelby Lynne cover, "Where I'm From", from the album I Am Shelby Lynne.